Severe Allergic Reaction (Anaphylaxis)

 For information about food allergies and adults living in care facilities, see:

-Food Allergy Canada provides allergy information to educate, support and advocate for the needs of people living with food allergy.
-They support and take part in research related to food allergy and anaphylaxis.
-For more information on responding to a severe allergic reaction see:
+Food Allergy Canada educates, supports and advocates for the needs of people living with food allergy.
+They also support and take part in research.
+Learn more about food allergy and anaphylaxis:

 The Canadian Society of Allergy and Clinical Immunology supports allergy and clinical immunology research.
-The Society provides information about common allergies that affect students in schools.
+The Society provides information about common allergies that affect students.
 You will find sample policies and emergency plans to help individuals, schools and organizations develop effective management strategies:

 The information provided in the Severe Allergic Reaction Health Feature is adapted from the Anaphylaxis in Schools and Other Settings, Copyright 2005-2016 Canadian Society of Allergy and Clinical Immunology.